agentscope-ai/agentscope-runtime/examples/deployments/detached_local_deploy/README.md

 ## Files Structure

+- `app_agent.py`: Main method defined the agent app
-- `app_deploy.py`: Main deployment script using AgentApp with complete endpoint configuration
+- `app_detached_deploy.py`: Main deployment script using AgentApp with complete endpoint configuration and deployment

 This example provides a complete workflow for deploying AgentScope Runtime agents as detached processes with production-ready configurations.